 Education benefits for students are granted for two groups of students in Germany.
 The first group still lives with their parents.
 For this group, the relevant information for determining eligibility is (partly) observed, or can be estimated, i.e. their parents' income and wealth.
 The second group of students does not live with their parents.
-This group amounts to 70% of all recipients of education benefits (Source: Statistisches Bundesamt).
+The receipt of education benefits for students living without their parents has been conditioned on observed positive education benefits.
 For them, relevant information on income and wealth of their parents is not observed.
 This information, however, is crucial for determining eligibility, as for many applicants eligibility is rejected because their parents have income and/or wealth above the thresholds.
-Therefore, income and wealth of parents for this group of students has been imputed.
+Therefore, for those students for which we observe the receipt of education benefits in the data, income and wealth of their parents has been imputed.
 This is an imputation of a mean income.
-The imputed income is the mean after-SSC market income of married couples, aged between 44 and 57 (which is the mean age of parents with kids older than 18 +/- one SD), living in a two-person household, as observed in the EU-SILC micro data for Germany.
-It amounts to 4,504 euros in 2009, and 4,555 euros in 2010, and it has been indexed to CPI from there on.
+The imputed income is the mean after-SSC market income of married couples, aged between 46 and 59 (which is the mean age of parents with kids older than 18 +/- one SD), living in a two-person household, as observed in the EU-SILC micro data for Germany.